Cat6 vs. Cat8: Which is Right for Your Office Network?

 - Ideal for multi-gigabit speed requirements in specialized environments

-Key Applications: Data centers, scientific facilities, 4K/8K video production studios, or anywhere extreme transmission speed is essential over short distances.
+Key Applications: Data centers, scientific facilities, 4K/8K video production studios, and high-performance computing environments where high-bandwidth server links are needed over short distances.

 Cable Comparison Table